 The law schools equate university work based on the Ontario traditional academic year system.
 For universities operating in the semester system, 2 semesters are combined as the equivalent of an academic year (i.e., semesters 1 and 2 are combined for first year; semesters 3 and 4 for second year).
 Co-op semesters are grouped similarly.

-We include all courses and marks, including failed, incomplete, repeated and supplementary courses, and courses extra to degree requirements in the GPA.
+- All courses and marks, including failed, incomplete, repeated and supplementary courses, and courses extra to degree requirements.

 We process grades from countries other than Canada and the US as non-convertible.
 We will forward the transcript to the law schools you applied to for evaluation.

 Full courses are given a weight of 2.
 Half courses are given a weight of 1.